Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 • Visualize the attitude you need today (e.g. patience, courage, lightness)

-2. Mini-Supervision: The inner stage
+2. mini-supervision: The inner stage

-Goal: Change of perspective and role awareness
+Target: Change of perspective and role awareness

 Implementation: